Connection Profiles

 • Password Configurable Boolean if password is configurable.

 • Disk Base64 encoded disk TIFF image icon.
 Multi Page TIFF with formats 64x64 (72dpi) and 128x128 (144dpi) pixels.
-Use the disk template file to create a provider profile image.

 • Icon Base64 encoded disk TIFF image icon to be used in protocol dropdown menu instead of Disk icon